How to Clean Antique Furniture

 - Take your antique item to a restoration specialist if it’s extremely old, rare, or valuable, since DIY cleaning can permanently damage antique furniture.

 - Remove rust from metals like iron or stainless steel with a calcium, lime, and rust removing product.

 - Shine silver or brass by rubbing it gently with a slice of cucumber to gently and naturally lift the tarnish away.
 You can also make a DIY solution of baking soda, water, and lemon to help restore these types of metal to their original brilliant shine.

 - Clean metals like copper, gold, silver, and aluminum with organic or natural cleaners.
 Avoid using chemicals on these types of metals whenever possible, as they could damage the finish.

 - Apply a coat of wax to restore shine to wood furniture.
 Beeswax has been used for centuries, but it can leave a sticky film on your furniture.
 Try carnauba wax if you want to restore the shine on original hardwood floors.
-For antique and vintage wood furniture, the best type of wax to use is mineral-based wax, since it won’t damage the original finish on older pieces.
+For cleaning antique and vintage old wood furniture, the best type of wax to use is mineral-based wax, since it won’t damage the original finish on older pieces.

 Stain Removers and Repair Techniques for Wood, Metal, and Fabrics

 Stubborn stains and scratches can affect the beauty and integrity of your antiques.
 Here are some tips to help you remove stains and repair scratches the right way:

 - A simple mixture of gentle soap and water typically does a good job of removing stains from wood.
 If you end up with tougher grime, try some oil soap (you can find it at most home improvement stores) and a soft cloth to gently wipe the mark or stain away.